 Mandatory Travel Insurance:

-As a requirement of participation on this expedition, all passengers must purchase insurance including medical, accident and repatriation/evacuation insurance.
-ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
-ExpeditionTrips can assist you with this.
+As a requirement of participation on this expedition, all passengers must purchase travel insurance including medical, accident, and a minimum of $300,000 in repatriation/evacuation insurance.
+Furthermore, the shipping company strongly recommends obtaining trip cancellation insurance.
+In addition, ExpeditionTrips strongly recommends travel protection for trip disruption, baggage and personal property.
+Other conditions may apply based on pre-existing conditions.
+ExpeditionTrips can assist U.S. residents with travel protection options.